The Flying Burrito Brothers: 1980–2000

 The early 1980s were a period of commercial success for the band.
 Curb Records encouraged the band to change its name and for most of the decade they were known simply as "Burrito Brothers".
 Gib Guilbeau reconnected with his bandmate from Swampwater, songwriter and guitarist John Beland.
 The two, initially along with Skip Battin and Sneaky Pete Kleinow, began moving the band's sound to a more radio friendly direction.
 Finally, the Burrito Brothers began to score well on the country charts.
 Skip Battin left shortly before the release of Hearts on the Line in 1981 due to the band's new direction.
 The album contained two Top 20 country hits, marking the first significant commercial chart success the band ever had.
 In 1981 they received the Billboard award for "Best New Crossover Group" from pop to country.
 The Burrito Brothers continued to work with the top session players in Nashville and Los Angeles, logging an impressive list of singles for Curb Records.
 In the 1980s they toured Europe, were featured at the Albi Nashville Festival in Albi, France, and performed with Emmylou Harris, Jerry Lee Lewis, and Tammy Wynette at London's Wembley Stadium.
 Also in the early 1980s, the Burrito Brothers were responsible for a campaign that finally saw Lefty Frizzell inducted into the Country Music Hall of Fame.
 In 1982, Kleinow, the sole original member, departed prior to the release of Sunset Sundown.
 In 1984, Beland and Guilbeau retired the Burritos and afforded Kleinow the chance to re-form essentially the late 1970s lineup with Skip Battin and Greg Harris, which continued to tour and release live albums for the rest of the 1980s.

 In 1991 a lineup consisting of Beland, Guilbeau, Ethridge, Kleinow, and Australian singer Brian Cadd began work on a new album, Eye of a Hurricane.
 The band went without a regular drummer and used session drummer Ron Tutt, who had previously played with Elvis Presley.
 The band soon parted ways with Ethridge (for the third time) and Cadd.
 Ethridge was replaced by Larry Patton, and Gary Kubal was added as a full-time drummer.
 This lineup released California Jukebox in 1997.
 At this time Gib Guilbeau and Kleinow stopped working with the group because of health concerns.
 Kleinow was replaced by Wayne Bridge.
+In 1997, multi-instrumentalist Chris Golden (The Goldens, Oak Ridge Boys, Alabama) joined the band on tour playing keyboards.
 In 1999, the band released Sons of the Golden West, which, while receiving solid critical reviews, would prove to be the final album by the Flying Burrito Brothers, as Beland decided to end the band shortly after the turn of the millennium.